T206 Honus Wagner Card: The Holy Grail of Baseball Cards

 Quick Note on T206 Reprints and Counterfeits

-I've had quite a few inquires on fake T206 Wagner cards.
-Let's just start by saying that it would be highly unlikely for you to uncover an unknown raw, ungraded Wagner at this point in time.
-Not saying it is impossible, just highly unlikely.
+I’ve had quite a few inquiries on fake T206 Wagner cards.
+Let’s start by saying that it would be doubtful for you to uncover an unknown raw, ungraded Wagner.
+I am not saying it is impossible, just highly unlikely.
 There are many reprints that are very obvious and sold on eBay.

 Here’s a fake we received that we posted on our Instagram account.
 Be careful!
 And send me an email at chris@allvintagecards.com if you have something you’d like authenticated.